-But the above scenario is not a hopeless scenario after all, neither a “ much ado about nothing” script; in the end my endeavour proved fruitful in that I cycled to the Court and was able to deduct all expenses incurred at nearby café, through my private practice, specifically a workshop on stress control and how to achieve detachment from stressful events through compartmentalising – having a good routine for last six years working in a honorary NHS settings, my consultancy experience had proved priceless –no pun intended!
+But the above scenario is not a hopeless scenario after all, neither a “ much ado about nothing” script; in the end my endeavour proved fruitful in that I cycled to the Court and was able to deduct all expenses incurred at nearby café, through my private practice, specifically a workshop on stress control and how to achieve detachment from stressful events through compartmentalising – having a good routine for last six years working in an honorary NHS setting, my consultancy experience had proved priceless –no pun intended!

 Stress control therapy is an integrative perspective or strictly a CBT protocol (Cognitive Behavioural Therapy) that can successfully target traumatic memories, stress induced in various situations and it does that by addressing matters of onset, traumatic memories and perceived experiences or situational incidents.
 Albeit not visible in above story there are unconscious biases that one can identify and exclude from interpretation – there are no criteria left out - and all form a composite of events and are addressed in reverse order as to how it was delivered with I (Madalina Day) being the recipient.

 My personal affirmation also delivered as stress control in the NHS settings is that of observance, acute self-awareness and decision making as to what it is next.
 Life is never in the driving seat: you are!

 Equality Act UK 2010